 The doctoral program offers a highly flexible program of study leading to the Ph.D. degree in either speech-language pathology or in audiology.
 This flexibility allows students to create a program that meets their needs with emphases ranging from primarily clinical and applied to basic research.

-Kent State University, the University of Akron, and the Cleveland Clinic Foundation offer a joint Au.D. degree program.
+Kent State University and the University of Akron in affiliation with the Cleveland Clinic offer a joint Au.D. degree program.
 Applications can be submitted to Kent State University, the University of Akron, or both.

 Autism Spectrum Disorders Certificate Program

 Post Baccalaureate Program- Undergraduate Degrees not in SPA